REASONS TO HAVE A WILL – OR NOT

 You DO need a will if

-There might be real or personal property which you own individually and your estate does not fall under one of the categories above.
+You have real or personal property — including a community property interest — and your estate does not fall under one of the categories above.

 You want to choose who settles your affairs.

 You want to choose who receives specific property or a specific percentage of all or part of your property.

 There are children not born to or adopted by both you and your current spouse.

 You have created a trust which is to be partly or fully funded when you die.